Updated on 2025-11-25

 Common Cylinder Sizes and Their Fill Costs

-Expect small bottle fills around $2–$8, B tanks near $56.80, MC tanks around $79.78, and larger cylinders anywhere from about $15 to $50 depending on provider and location.
+Expect small bottle fills around $2–$8.
+B tanks cost near $40.
+MC tanks run around $50.
+Larger cylinders go from about $15 to $50 depending on provider and location.

 Common Cylinder Sizes

-Consider cylinder materials and tank portability when selecting size: steel offers durability but weighs more; aluminum or composite reduces weight for transport.
+Consider cylinder materials and tank portability when selecting size.
+Steel offers durability but weighs more.
+Aluminum or composite reduces weight for transport.

-Match size to duty cycle—smaller bottles force frequent swaps, larger cylinders reduce downtime and often lower cost per CF.
+Match size to duty cycle.
+Smaller bottles force frequent swaps.
+Larger cylinders reduce downtime and often lower cost per CF.

-Check local suppliers and account setups; regional pricing and exchange programs greatly affect lifecycle cost.
+Check local suppliers and account setups.
+Regional pricing and exchange programs greatly affect lifecycle cost.

 Typical Refill Prices

-Expect refill costs to vary by tank size, location, and supplier relationships: small oxygen bottles often run $2–$15, common shop sizes like 20–40 cu ft typically cost $15–$50, a B/MC-sized refill can be $56–$80 (with examples like $56.80 and $79.78 reported), and some local reports put mid-range fills between $20–$50.
+Expect refill costs to vary by tank size, location, and supplier relationships.
+Small oxygen bottles often run $2–$15.
+Common shop sizes like 20–40 cu ft typically cost $15–$50.
+A B/MC-sized refill can be $40–$60, with examples like $40 and $50 reported.
+Some local reports put mid-range fills between $20–$50.

-You should budget by cylinder type: tiny handheld bottles at $2–$8, a 20 cu ft R-type near $15, standard 20–40 cu ft fills $15–$50, B/MC tanks around $56.80, and MC-sized refills about $79.78.
+Budget by cylinder type.
+Tiny handheld bottles cost $2–$8.
+A 20 cu ft R-type runs near $15.
+Standard 20–40 cu ft fills are $15–$50.
+B tanks are around $40.
+MC-sized refills are about $50.

 Factors That Affect Oxygen Refill Prices